[ PDF version of Parking & Traffic Rules & Regulations ]

 Please contact the Parking Office with questions or concerns.

-Authorization to use a All Zone permit comes from the Director of Public Safety.
-This properly displayed permit allows the registered vehicle owner to park in any General parking space.
-When properly displaying the permit the vehicle is also allowed to park in metered or reserved spaces for short periods of time.
+The black All Zone permit allows the registered vehicle owner to park in any legal parking space.
+When properly displaying the permit, the vehicle is also allowed to park in metered or reserved parking spaces for short periods of time.
 A home lot must be designated upon registration.

 Day permits must be properly displayed from the rear-view mirror or the vehicle is subject to a citation.
 Day permits are valid in lots listed on pass only, and do not override any reserved space unless specified.